makrai/notes/nozza2003-lang-spec-BERTs.md

 * Named Entity Recognition (NER) the most frequent task (22 entries)
 * there are some multilingual benchmark data: same NLP task used in diff lang
   * Some of them released by research group publishing in well-known confs (Yang+ 2019; Sanguinetti and Bosco, 2015; Conneau+ 2018; Völker+ 2019)
   * others released with shared tasks such as SemEval or CoNLL (Zeman+ 2018; Navigli+ 2013; Bosco+ 2016; Benikova+ 2014)
-* noun sense disambiguation task is the only task where language-specific BERT (Le+ 2019) performances are lower than the mBERT ones.
+* noun sense disambiguation task is the only task where language-specific BERT (Le+ 2019) performances are lower than the mBERT ones
   * could be due to the fact that the training corpora have been machine-transled from English to French
-* Sentiment analysis is the task where language-specific BERT models obtain the highest improvements with respect to mBERT.
-Following the previous intuition,
+* Sentiment analysis is the task where language-specific BERT models obtain the highest improvements with respect to mBERT
   * for Arabic (Antoun+ 2020) this can be explained that language-specific AraBERT model handles dialects
     — even if they were not explicitly included in the training set